Learning to Optimize via Information-Directed Sampling: Literature review

 In one of the first papers on multi-armed bandit problems with dependent arms, \citet{agrawal1989asymptotically} consider a general model in which the reward distribution associated with each action depends on a common unknown parameter.
-When the parameter space is finite, they provide a lower bound on the asymptotic growth rate of the regret of any admisible policy as the time horizon tends to infinity and show that this bound is attainable.
+When the parameter space is finite, they provide a lower bound on the asymptotic growth rate of the regret of any admissible policy as the time horizon tends to infinity and show that this bound is attainable.
 These results were later extended by \citet{agrawal1989markov} and \citet{graves1997asymptotically} to apply to the adaptive control of Markov chains and to problems with infinite parameter spaces.
 These papers provide results of fundemental importance, but seem to have been overlooked by much of the recent literature.

-Two other papers \cite{villemonteix2009informational, hennig2012entropy} have used the mutual information between the optimal action and the next observation to guide action selection.
+Though the use of mutual information to guide sampling has been the subject of much research, dating back to the work of \citet{lindley1956}, to our knowledge, only two other papers \cite{villemonteix2009informational, hennig2012entropy} have used the mutual information between the optimal action and the next observation to guide action selection.
 Each focuses on optimization of expensive-to-evaluate black-box functions.
 Here, {\it black--box} indicates the absence of strong structural assumptions such as convexity and that the algorithm only has access to function evaluations, while {\it expensive-to-evaluate} indicates that the cost of evaluation warrants investing considerable effort to determine where to evaluate.
 These papers focus on settings with low-dimensional continuous action spaces, and with a Gaussian process prior over the objective function, reflecting the belief that ``smoother'' objective functions are more plausible than others.
 This approach is often called ``Bayesian optimization'' in the machine learning community \cite{brochu2009tutorial}.
 Both \citet{villemonteix2009informational} and \citet{hennig2012entropy} propose selecting each sample to maximize the mutual information between the next observation and the optimal solution.
+Several papers \cite{hernandez2014predictive, hernandez2015predictive, hernandez2015predictiveB} have extended this line of work since an initial version of our paper appeared online.
+The numerical routines in these papers use approximations to mutual information, and may give insight into how to design efficient computational approximations to IDS.